 The program will give young people (mentees) an opportunity to build life skills and self-confidence by working collaboratively with their mentors and stakeholders to undertake a community project that makes a positive difference in their local community.

-During Term 4, a Showcase will be held so young people can share their achievements and present their community projects to the wider community.
-The young people with the most innovative and effective community projects will also have a chance to attend the NSW Youth Frontiers Community Project Award Ceremony held at NSW Parliament House.
+During Term 4, a Showcase will be held so young people can celebrate their achievements and present their community projects to the wider community.

 We are currently recruiting for volunteer mentors in the Kempsey, Nambucca and Bellingen areas.